signaloid/C0-microSD-Hardware/docs/hardware-overview/signaloid-soc/communication-scheme.md

 ---
 layout: default
 grand_parent: "Hardware Overview"
-parent: "Signaloid Core"
+parent: "Signaloid SoC"

 title: "Communication Scheme"
 nav_order: 1
 ---

-# Signaloid Core Communication Scheme
+# Signaloid SoC Communication Scheme
-Communication between the device application that runs on the Signaloid Core, and the host application that runs on the host device, is achieved over the SD interface via block read and write commands.
-Specifically, the Signaloid Core supports control and status registers, as well as data buffers, for communication with the host device, which are exposed in the Signaloid Core as memory-mapped I/O (MMIO).
+Communication between the device application that runs on the Signaloid SoC, and the host application that runs on the host device, is achieved over the SD interface via block read and write commands.
+Specifically, the Signaloid SoC supports control and status registers, as well as data buffers, for communication with the host device, which are exposed in the Signaloid SoC as memory-mapped I/O (MMIO).
 Following are the memory addresses used by the device application to access them:

 ## MMIO Communication registers